ehiaig/ehiaig/README.md

 ### Hi there, I'm Ehi 👋
 Thank you for stopping by my profile today.

-💬 I like to discuss Blockchain, Artificial Intelligence, Computer Vision, and Python.
+💬 I like to write about Blockchain, Artificial Intelligence, Computer Vision and I'm currently researching and developing products in Fintech, Blockchain and the economy of the metaverse.

 Ps.
 Although these days, I think I'm falling in love with vuejs 🤫(Don't tell anyone!).